 “Reliance on JPMorgan has been declining since the investor base is expanding especially in the U.S. but still it’s a big player,” Aegon’s Meijer said.

-Citigroup Inc. (C) is emerging as a bigger buyer from the U.S., increasing its holdings of residential-mortgage securities from elsewhere by $1.7 billion in the first three months of this year to $9.8 billion, according to a company filing.
+Citigroup Inc. (C:US) is emerging as a bigger buyer from the U.S., increasing its holdings of residential-mortgage securities from elsewhere by $1.7 billion in the first three months of this year to $9.8 billion, according to a company filing.
 Shannon Bell, a spokeswoman for the New York-based, declined to comment.

 The market got a test with a May 16 sale of about $3.6 billion of securities by Santander’s U.K. unit, with slices in pounds, yen and U.S. and Australian dollars.
 The lender’s Fosse Master Issuer’s $700 million portion with an average life of 5 years was priced at 150 basis points above the London interbank offered rate, or Libor, according to Bloomberg data.